MikroElektronika/mikrosdk_click_v2/clicks/ambient8/DETAILS.md

 ---
-# Ambient 8 click
+# Ambient 8 Click

-Ambient 8 click is equipped with the ambient light sensor (ALS) IC, providing measurements of the ambient light intensity in a digital format.
+Ambient 8 Click is equipped with the ambient light sensor (ALS) IC, providing measurements of the ambient light intensity in a digital format.
 It utilizes the LTR-329ALS-01, an ALS with the I2C interface.